titola/neuropa/README.md

 are really the responsables of the tinnitus.

-It is interesting to notice the ratio between that frequency and the frequencies 78250 Hz and 31300 Hz of the recorded pulses, probably induced by the SMPS (Switch Mode Power Supplies):
+It is interesting to notice the ratio between that frequency and the frequencies 78250 Hz and 31300 Hz of the recorded pulses:

 ```
 939000000 / 78250 = 12000